anhgelus/math-libs/MathLibs-Java/README.md

 If you want to use some basic operations, you can use the `world.anhgelus.mathlibs.complex.ComplexNumberUtils` class or the methods of your ComplexNumber instance.

-### Matrice
+### Matrix

-If you want to create a matrice, just create a new instance of `world.anhgelus.mathlibs.matrice.Matrice` and look at the javadoc.
+If you want to create a matrix, just create a new instance of `world.anhgelus.mathlibs.matrix.Matrix` and look at the javadoc.

 You can also create
-> SquareMatrice with `world.anhgelus.mathlibs.matrice.SquareMatrice`
+> SquareMatrix with `world.anhgelus.mathlibs.matrix.SquareMatrix`
 >
-> LineMatrice with `world.anhgelus.mathlibs.matrice.LineMatrice`
+> LineMatrix with `world.anhgelus.mathlibs.matrix.LineMatrix`
 >
-> ColumnMatrice with `world.anhgelus.mathlibs.matrice.ColumnMatrice`
+> ColumnMatrix with `world.anhgelus.mathlibs.matrix.ColumnMatrix`
 >
-> IdentityMatrice with `world.anhgelus.mathlibs.matrice.IdentityMatrice`
+> IdentityMatrix with `world.anhgelus.mathlibs.matrix.IdentityMatrix`

-If you want to use some basic operations, you can use the `world.anhgelus.mathlibs.matrice.MatriceUtils` class or the methods of your Matrice instance.
+If you want to use some basic operations, you can use the `world.anhgelus.mathlibs.matrix.MatrixUtils` class or the methods of your Matrix instance.

 ### Utils